-Based upon the performance level a student receives in each of the subjects listed above, they may be placed in either a Response to Intervention (RTI) or enrichment group during Thunder Time (see Thunder Time for more details).
+Based upon the performance level a student receives in each of the subjects listed above, they will receive an individualized curriculum that will be used during Response to Intervention (RTI).

 ORGANIZATIONS

 Students who wish to be involved as members of interscholastic teams, clubs, extracurricular organizations, or any other group representing the Nodaway-Holt R-VII School District must comply with standards above those established for the general Nodaway-Holt R-VII student population.
 Students must have on file an activity contract signed by the student and parent before they will be allowed to participate.